 At Ramsey Law Group, our Houston product liability lawyers specialize in product liability actions and cases involving fires and explosions.
 We have recovered over $100,000,000 for our clients who have been injured or killed by defective products or who have been burned or killed by fires.
-In 2010, we successfully tried a fire case in Harris County, Texas, which resulted in a Top Ten Texas Verdict for the year 2010.
+In 2010, we successfully tried a fire case in Harris County, Texas, which resulted in a Top Ten Texas Verdict in that year.

 If you or someone you know has been injured by a lithium-ion battery fire or explosion, contact our Houston personal injury lawyers at Ramsey Law Group for a free consultation.